ISA-tools/isa-api/README.md

 Contributing
 ------------
 The ISA-API is still in development.
 We would be very happy to receive any help and contributions (testing, feature requests, pull requests).
-Please feel free to contact our development team, ask a question, report a bug or file a feature request in the Github issue tracker, or fork our repository.
+Please feel free to contact our development team at [isatools@googlegroups.com](mailto:isatools@googlegroups.com), or ask a question, report a bug or file a feature request in the Github issue tracker at [https://github.com/ISA-tools/isa-api/issues](https://github.com/ISA-tools/isa-api/issues).